magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-32449-magento-sales-order-history-slow-or-doesn-t-load-with-503-error.md

 <ins>Actual results</ins>:

-The page loads very slowly or the page may not load and a timeout error may display.
+The page loads very slowly or the page may not load and a timeout error is displayed.

 ## Apply the patch